 Typically office manager jobs are competitive and difficult to attain without 5+ years experience in management or administration.
 Open office manager positions are often given to employees already within organizations who have shown aptitude for understanding that organization’s systems, processes and procedures.
 Answers to office manager interview questions and information in office manager cover letters should concentrate on an applicant’s previous experience in management or administration, at any level.

-There are many soft skills that compliment managerial and administrative experience.
-These skills include being flexible and adaptable, well-organized, a good problem solver, an independent and strong leader, a detail-oriented team player, a confident negotiator, personable and good at maintaining relationships and being an effective communicator.
+There are many soft skills that complement managerial and administrative experience.
+These skills include being a top-notch administrator, a good problem solver, an independent and strong leader, a confident negotiator, personable and good at maintaining relationships and being an effective communicator.